perezjoan/SAGAI/README.md

 **SAGAI** is an open-source workflow for scoring and mapping street-level urban environments using **Vision-Language Models (VLMs)**.
 It automates the full pipeline: from street sampling via OpenStreetMap, to imagery retrieval via Google Street View, multi-model VLM scoring via **[UVLM](https://github.com/perezjoan/UVLM)**, and geospatial aggregation into thematic maps.

-Starting with v2.1, SAGAI is a **single unified Google Colab notebook** with six sequential blocks.
+Starting with v2.x, SAGAI is a **single unified Google Colab notebook** with six sequential blocks (plus optional block 0 to resume a case study).
 VLM inference is powered by the UVLM package, which supports **11 model checkpoints** across two families (LLaVA-NeXT and Qwen2.5-VL) with multi-task prompting, consensus validation, and chain-of-thought reasoning.

 💡 **Zero-shot.
 Multi-model.
 Prompt-based.
 One notebook.**